SpineEventEngine/SpineEventEngine.github.io/docs/introduction/concepts.md

 ### Command

 Commands are messages that instruct an entity within Spine framework to perform a certain action.
-Compared with events, command is not a statement of fact.
+Compared with events, a command is not a statement of fact.
 They are a request, and, thus, can be refused.
 A typical way to convey refusal is to throw an error or rejection.

-In Spine, commands are defined as Protocol buffer messages in the file which name ends with `commands.proto`.
+In Spine, commands are defined as Protocol Buffer (a.k.a Protobuf) messages in the file which name ends with `commands.proto`.

 ### Event